enmasseio/evejs/README.md

   matches given pattern.
 The pattern can be a String (exact match), a regular expression, or a test function which is invoked as `pattern(message)` and must return true or false.
-  Note that `Agent.on` only works when `Agent.onMessage` is not overwritten by a custom Agent prototype.
+  Note that `Agent.on` only works when `Agent.receive` is not overwritten by a custom Agent prototype.
 - `Agent.off(pattern: String | RegExp | Function, callback: Function)`
   Unregister a registered message listener.